-Pending sales contracts are a barometer of future purchases.
+Pending sales contracts are a barometer of future purchases - a sign that sales levels might fall in the coming months.
 A sale is typically completed a month or two after a contract is signed.
-May's decline suggests that completed home sales could slow in July or August.

 Completed sales dipped 0.9 percent last month to a seasonally adjusted annual rate of 5.33 million, the Realtors said last week.
 Still, home sales up 3 percent so far this year.

 But increased demand has drained the market of sales listings.

 Inventory has plummeted 10.1 percent from a year ago to 2.04 million homes.
 This shortage has prompted sales prices to climb at a 5.1 percent annual clip to a median of $240,200 in August.